 "I don't think the Al-Qaeda are regrouping in any one country.
 The center of Al-Qaeda today is in Western Europe," de Borchgrave said.
 This is not taking place in any specific country, but everywhere in Europe, he added, and backed up his statement by describing a meeting in October 2001 he had with a former director of Pakistan's Inter-Service Intelligence (ISI), Hamid Gul.
 Gul told him one evening that bin Laden's operatives in Europe were like "you and me."

+The European system of security is inferior to that of the United States, according to de Borchgrave.
+Europol cannot make an arrest and there still is no one European arrest warrant.
+(Italy has expressed reservations about this warrant.)
+And "until Europe has an FBI-type organization functioning like our FBI, they will never have a good law-enforcement agency," he observed.
 One of the major problems with destroying the bin Laden network is its infiltration into Pakistan and the help it has received over the years from supporters in that country.
 The former head of the ISI, Hamid Gul, (the current director-general of ISI is Ahsanul Haq) is "the Svengali of the ISI and very anti-American.
 The Pakistani ISI, and Al-Qaeda are almost interchangeable.
 I don't think that [Pakistani President Pervez] Musharraf understands how rotten ISI is," de Borchgrave noted.